ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 ## Review the supported infrastructure (compilers and operating system)

-It is desirable to limit the number of supported platforms to ease maintenance and technical debt (*?DEBT?*).
+It is desirable to limit the number of supported platforms to ease maintenance.
 Some of the supported compilers are no longer available, making regression tests difficult to verify.

 Maintaining the compatibility with very old compilers may also limit the level of code clean up that can be realized.